ash-project/ash/documentation/topics/advanced/multi-step-actions.md

 ### Example 2: Multi-Hook Ticket Assignment

-Building on the first example, let's add ticket assignment logic that uses multiple hooks to coordinate the workflow:
+Building on the first example, let's add ticket assignment logic that uses multiple hooks to coordinate a transactional workflow:

 ```elixir
 defmodule HelpDesk.Changes.AssignTicket do